kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 In order to keep backwards compatability, it will only be added if the type is `LeaderExcluded`.

 ### Subgroup Creation
-Implementation wise, the only change needed is to not add the SubGroup labels on the leader if the SubGroupType is LeaderExcluded.
+Implementation wise, the only change needed is to not add the SubGroup labels on the leader if the SubGroupType is `LeaderExcluded`.
 Effectively, this means that the leader is not part of a subgroup at all.
 The only point of a pod being in a subgroup is to guarantee exclusive placement with the other pods in the subgroup.
 However, since this is a one pod subgroup, there is no use case for injecting the subgroup labels on the leader.